kda2495/IPA_Downloader/README_EN.md

 #### 2. Install apps from the IPA_Downloader/Apps folder:
 * Connect the device using a cable;
 * Apps must be located in the IPA_Downloader/Apps path;
-* Enter the index numbers of the apps to install on the device (in the format 1, 2, 3-5);
+* Enter the index numbers of the apps to install on the device;
 * Press Enter;
 * The script will install the selected apps on the device.
 #### 3. Tip Jar: